-- From the XIII century until the XVI century, the longbow was the English army’s main weapon.
-It was thanks to this weapon that England conquered first Wales and then Scotland.
+- From the 13th century until the 16th century, the longbow was the English army’s main weapon.
+It was thanks to this weapon that England conquered Wales and then Scotland.

-- In the Middle Ages, the longbow enjoyed the same consideration as the current machine gun: it was precise, deadly, with a wide range of action and speed of shooting.
+- In the Middle Ages, the longbow enjoyed the same respect as the current machine gun: it was precise, deadly, and had a wide range of action and speed of fire.
 Convenient and simple, it was suitable for all social classes of the time.

 History of the Longbow

-Sources claim that the longbow was first created in Wales, and it was a useful weapon employed in order to stop the heavy English cavalry, which went into battle wearing a metal armour composed of chain mail, helmets, metal hoods, and shields.
-The skilled Welsh archers showed all their value and their offensive capacity in the war against the England of Edward I Plantagenet during the XIII century.
-After the defeat of Wales, the British military leaders decided to enlist the Welsh archers and to instruct their troops to use the powerful long arch.
+Sources claim that the longbow was first created in Wales, and it was a useful weapon employed to stop the heavy English cavalry, which went into battle wearing metal armour of chain mail, helmets, metal hoods, and shields.
+The skilled Welsh archers showed their strength and offensive capacity in the war against England and Edward I Plantagenet during the 13th century.
+After the defeat of Wales, British military leaders enlisted Welsh archers to instruct their troops to use the powerful longbow.

-The longbow became legendary during the Hundred Years War, the long and bitter conflict that opposed the French monarchy against England for the control of disputed regions.
+The longbow became legendary during the Hundred Years’ War, the long and bitter conflict wherein England opposed homage to France and the states vied for control of disputed regions.
 The archers massacred the ultra-heavy French noble cavalry in the battles of Crécy and Agincourt.
-This weapon also had social value: in fact, an English archer of low social origin trained in the use of longbow could easily overthrow a rich French nobleman on horseback.
+This weapon also had social value: an English archer of low social origins trained in the use of the longbow could easily topple a rich French nobleman on horseback.

 The longbow can be considered the medieval machine gun.
-It has been calculated that an archer that fought in the Hundred War Years, was able to shoot around 10 to 12 arrows per minute.
+It has been calculated that an archer fighting in the Hundred Years’ War was able to shoot around 10 to 12 arrows per minute.

-This weapon remained in use, for a certain period, along with the first firearms which on the whole turned out to be easier to use and more powerful.
-However, at the same time, they were less precise and slower than a longbow handled by an expert archer.
-Yet, since they were easier to use, firearms eventually became more popular thanks to training.
-Such an evolution relegated the longbow to the role of hunting and made it a weapon suitable for tournaments.
+This weapon was in use for a certain period alongside the first firearms, which, on the whole, turned out to be easier to use and more powerful.
+Early firewarms were less precise and slower than a longbow handled by an expert archer, however, so longbows still had their place until firearms became more popular thanks to training.
+This development saw the longbow relegated to the role of hunting and tournaments.

-Today there still exists much confusion and controversy in regards to the origins of the longbow.
+Today, there is still much confusion and controversy over the origins of the longbow.
 Such debate is due to the scarcity of specimens of this weapon.
-The oldest longbows that we possess date back to the Renaissance period.
-These specimens are five and are all very similar to each other.
-They are all about six feet long, they are made out of wood, and possess considerable rigidity.
+The oldest longbows that we possess are five specimens that date back to the Renaissance period and they are all very similar to each other.
+They are all about six feet long, made out of wood, and possess considerable rigidity.

-Overall, we can state with a certain degree of security, that the longbow was introduced in England from Scandinavia probably during one of the many invasions that the Danes carried out around the middle of the year 1000.
-According to some historians, several, well-preserved longbows were found in relicts of funeral boats found at Nydam Moor in Denmark in 1863.
-Thanks to scientific studies, such longbows can be dated between 200 and 400 BC.
-These longbows are seven and have many characteristics similar to the five English specimens previously mentioned.
-Nydam Bowas are wooden and are between 5 and 7 inches long.
+Overall, we can state with a certain degree of certainty that the longbow was introduced to England from Scandinavia probably during one of the many invasions that the Danes carried out around the middle of the year 1000.
+According to some historians, seven well-preserved longbows were discovered in remains of funeral boats found at Nydam Moor in Denmark in 1863.
+Thanks to scientific study, the longbows have been dated to between 200 and 400 BC and have many characteristics of the five English specimens.

-Recently, Dr. A. Lieshf of the University of Oslo, discovered a longbow in a Viking’s tomb.
-The wood was completely deteriorated but a metal band used as reinforcement remains as a testimony.
+Recently, Dr. A. Lieshf of the University of Oslo discovered a longbow in a Viking’s tomb.
+The wood had completely deteriorated but a metal band used as reinforcement remain.

-The medieval English longbow was a superb weapon.
-Incredibly powerful, fast and mortal.
-A weapon that could lead a simple armed man to be superior to a Knight.
+The medieval English longbow was a superb weapon that was incredibly powerful, fast and movable, making it a weapon that could take a simple armed man on to becoming a superior knight.

 What is a longbow?

-A longbow is made from a single wooden plank, preferably (but not exclusively) of yew wood.
-The main characteristic of this type of wood consists in the fact that it has an outer part which is light in colour that is particularly elastic and capable of extension; while the darker inner part has excellent resistance to compression.
+A longbow is made from a single wooden plank, preferably (but not exclusively) yew wood.
+The main characteristic of this type of wood consists in the fact that it has an outer part that is light in colour and and is particularly elastic, ideal for extension; while the darker inner part has excellent resistance to compression.
 Therefore, this type of wood generates a naturally perfect effect for the mechanics of the longbow.

-The wood that would be used to make a longbow was divided into long, intact and continuous segments without cracks and left to dry for one or two years.
+The wood used to make a longbow was divided into long, intact and continuous segments without cracks and left to dry for one to two years.

-Entire forests were destroyed in order to obtain wood for making bows throughout Europe.
-Also ash, elm, and hazel were also widely used for the creation of this weapon.
+Entire forests were destroyed in order to obtain wood for making bows throughout Europe as ash, elm, and hazel were also widely used for creating this weapon.

-At the end of the maturation period, the wood was worked by a specialised craftsman who gave it a particular shape: the typical D-shape was about 5 centimeters wide and became gradually thinner at the ends, which were reinforced with horn nocks in order to fix the string.
-In most cases, the string was made of woven hemp, and flax; however, for the most demanding customers, they could even be made of silk.
+At the end of the drying period, the wood was worked by a specialised craftsman who gave it a particular shape: the typical D-shape was about 5 centimetres wide and tapered at the ends, which were reinforced with horn nocks in order to afix the string.
+In most cases, the string was made of woven hemp and flax, however, for the most presigious customers, they could even be made of silk.